davisssamuel/self-hosted-website/README.md

 sudo systemctl status cloudflared
 ```

-# Connect to the server remotely
+# Connecting to the server remotely

 In order to ssh into the server from a remote machine, the remote machine must have [cloudflared installed](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel/#1-download-and-install-cloudflared).
 Once cloudflared has been installed, add the following lines to the remote's `~/.ssh/config` file.